cj667113/LoPRTS/README.md

 1. None

 <b>Software:</b>
 1. MQTT subversion.
 Included Simple Github OTA Updater (https://github.com/cj667113/simple_github_ota_updater) that will monitor the repository and install new software after each hard-reset.
+MQTT Version will use JSON Payload to send Datetime ,Temperature and Voltage.

 # Micropython
 http://micropython.org/download